kashiwagiren/PROHub/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License. - see the [LICENSE](LICENSE) File for details.